 - The Organization will not, however, as a matter of course, agree to accept gifts from donors for the purpose of purchasing life insurance on the donor's life.
 Exceptions to this policy will be made after researching relevant state laws to assure the Organization has an insurable interest under applicable state law.

 - No insurance products may be endorsed for use in funding gifts to the Organization.
 In no event shall lists of the Organization's donors be furnished to anyone for the purpose of marketing life insurance for the benefit of donors or the Organization.
 This policy is based on the fact that this practice represents a potential conflict of interest, may cause donor relations problems, and may subject the Organization to state insurance regulation should the activity be construed as involvement in the marketing of life insurance.

 - Retirement Plan Beneficiary Designations.
 The Organization welcomes the opportunity to be named as a beneficiary of a donor's retirement plan.
 Such designation shall be considered a revocable gift and not recorded as revenue until the designation becomes irrevocable, typically at the death of the donor.

 - Trust.
 The Organization welcomes the opportunity to be named as a beneficiary of donors' trusts, such as charitable remainder trusts (CRTs), charitable lead trusts (CLTs), and revocable trust arrangements.
 However, the Organization will not serve as a trustee of any trust and instead encourage donors to use a professional fiduciary.

 - Charitable Gift Annuities.
-Gospel for Asia may offer charitable gift annuities to be administered by an approved third party.
+The Organization may offer charitable gift annuities to be administered by an approved third party.
 Approved third-party Charitable Gift Annuity ("CGA") administrators are:

 Additional third-party administrators may be approved by the Board of Directors.
-The CGA contract is between the donor and the third-party administrator on behalf of Gospel for Asia.
+The CGA contract is between the donor and the third-party administrator on behalf of the Organization.

 - National Christian Foundation